 The support costs for the AM and LMs include wages for wardens and cleaners; utilities; property repairs and maintenance; furniture and equipment and administration.
-Governance costs include accountancy and legal services.
+Governance costs include accountancy, legal services and H.R.& payroll support.
 Other costs include conferences, payments to other Quaker bodies and outreach and publicity.